2018, Vol. 5 Issue 1, Part D

 How to cite this article:

-Anusuiya Panda, Awanish Kumar, RK Bajpai and LK Shrivastava.
+Anusuiya Panda, Awanish Kumar, RK Bajpai, LK Shrivastava.
 Influence of crop residues as liming resources on change soil ph and phosphorous availability in acid soils.
-International Journal of Fauna and Biological Studies.
-2018; 5(1): 203-205.
+Int J Fauna Biol Stud 2018;5(1):203-205.